-Cannabinoids are well known to possess palliative effects in oncology, including relief of chemotherapy-related vomiting and nausea, pain relief, appetite stimulation, mood elevation, and sleep in cancer patients (see our other articles on pain, anxiety, and sleep).
+Cannabinoids are well known to possess palliative effects in oncology, including relief of chemotherapy-related vomiting and nausea, pain relief, appetite stimulation, mood elevation, and sleep in cancer patients (see our other articles on pain, anxiety, nausea, and sleep).

 Research has been accumulating over the last several decades that cannabinoids are known to produce powerful results beyond palliative care, entering the “domain of disease modulation.”
 More quality research is needed, but the direct anti-cancer results currently show an inhibition in the growth of new cancer cells, tumor-shrinking properties, and the prevention of metastases.
 Scientists have published multiple papers proving that cannabinoids can cause several different cancer types to regress.

 In 2013, scientists reviewed the best available literature on the subject and wrote that,

 “Cannabinoids possess anti-proliferative and pro-apoptotic effects and they are known to interfere with tumor neovascularization, cancer cell migration, adhesion, invasion and metastasization.
 However the clinical use of ∆9 THC and additional cannabinoid agonists is often limited by their unwanted psychoactive side effects, and for this reason interest in non-psychoactive cannabinoid compounds…such as cannabidiol (CBD), has substantially increased in recent years.”